KT-3620/0NetApp-Privacy-Policy/README.md

-# switch-minigames
+# Switch-Minigames-Websites
-A Privacy Policy Of Switch Minigames
+The Official Websites of Switch Minigames